 What does Jewellery symbolize?

 Jewelry helps to enhance one’s beauty.
 It is also a symbol of wealth, power, and status.
-For some, history of jewelry is a work an art itself and for creative expression.
+For some, the history of jewelry is a work an art itself and for creative expression.

-There are those who use jewelry as part of their traditions and culture.
+Some use jewelry as part of their traditions and culture.
 Although they may differ in terms of importance and relevance, they all play an important role.